t-mart/a-puzzle-a-day-python/README.md

 - There are 59,787 *unique* solutions.

-  (Here, *unique* means that we do not count solutions where a piece is rotated or flipped to produce a symmetrical placement.)
+  (Here, *unique* means that the arrangement of the pieces is different from every other solution and we do not count solutions where a piece is rotated or flipped to produce a symmetrical placement.)

 - Of those, 24,405 of the solutions are for *valid* dates (including Feburary 29th, the leap day).
   That represents roughly 40% of all solutions.